AiDAPT-A/2024-Q3-ai-in-architecture/README.md

 # AI in Architectural Design

 The aim of the course is to unlock and channel the creative potential of architects in the era of AI.
-This will be done mainly by providing valuable resources, and methods for quantitatively curating and evaluating visual architectural data.
+This will be done mainly by providing valuable resources and methods for quantitatively curating and evaluating visual architectural data.
-The full name of the course is *AI in Architectural Design: Quantitative Analysis of Architectural Imagery*.
-This course is given at the faculty of Architecture and the Built-Environment (Delft University of Technology) as a 5EC course in the third quarter of the first year of the Architecture Master's track: Master 2, Q3.
+This course is delivered at the Faculty of Architecture and the Built Environment (Delft University of Technology) as a 5EC course in the third quarter of the first year of the Architecture Master's track: Master 2, Q3.
 [Flyer](/assets/flyer.jpeg).

 - Instructor: [Seyran Khademi](mailto:s.khademi@tudelft.nl).